$0.00 members / $0.00 nonmembers 2.0 CE credits

 - State three reasons why self-evaluation is important.

-- State how lack of self-awareness can lead to ethical violations.
+- Describe how lack of self-awareness can lead to ethical violations.

 - Describe a personal and professional plan of action, based on the results of self-evaluation.